 The fact is only 19 percent of buyers would wish to connect with SDRs during the early stages of the sales cycle, and it would turn out to be even more painful for the sales team to communicate with the leads who are not yet ready to buy.
 This issue has been intense ever since the birth of lead scoring.

 Are your SDRs recycling leads too early?
 Or are they complaining that leads aren’t apparently interested?
-Any of these looks similar to you?
+Any of these look similar to you?
 Time to quickly resolve the issue!

 Scoring different behaviors of your leads isn’t as simple as assigning a score for every action they perform.
-For instance: a lead downloads an e-book – assign 20 points, or he clicks on your Newsletters – assign 10 points.
+For instance: a lead downloads an e-book – assigns 20 points, or he clicks on your Newsletters – assigns 10 points.

 You fail to recognize the actual value of a lead when you start giving the same score for a lead who is active and who isn’t.